 Yes, there are still going to be higher-priced models.
 Some of them will have more features.
 BUT… do you really need fingerprint identification to make your coffee?

 Are you familiar with the law of diminishing returns?
 Those high school Econ concepts actually apply to espresso machine buying (thank you Mr. Posner!).
 After the $500 price point, you’re going to be hard-pressed to find a machine that does a better job making espresso; what you’ll actually find are machines that have features you don’t really need and that have less bearing on the quality of the drink.

-My favorite machine, the Breville Infuser, is easy to use after a few turns to get the feel of it, can make any espresso drink you can dream up and makes brewing a satisfying, enjoyable experience.
+The best espresso machine under 500, the Breville Infuser, is easy to use after a few turns to get the feel of it, can make any espresso drink you can dream up and makes brewing a satisfying, enjoyable experience.
 It makes really good tasting espresso that will rival any local coffee shop.
 It is also shiny, stainless and looks great on a countertop, if you’re into that.

 If you can swing it, you should also look into buying the Breville BES870XL Barista Express Espresso Machine.
 It is generally $50-$100 more, but it has a built-in grinder.
 This is the machine I own and use every day.
 I can’t tell you enough how convenient and awesome having the built-in grinder is.
 The ease of just pushing a button and having the perfect amount of grounds for a single or double shot is pretty great and beats using a separate grinder and measuring any day.
-I’ve never regretted spending the extra $50 for this particular convenience, but if you really want both the grinder and the max budget at $500, take a look at the Phillips Vienna below.
+I’ve never regretted spending the extra $50 for this particular convenience, but if you really want both the grinder and the max budget at $500, take a look at the Phillips X-Small below.